5206512503

 A healthy liver (left) and a liver with cirrhosis (right).

-Researchers estimate that about 1 in 400 adults in the United States have cirrhosis.1 Researchers believe the actual numbers may be higher than that because many people with cirrhosis are not diagnosed.
-Many people with early stages of cirrhosis may not be diagnosed if they have few symptoms or do not feel ill.
+Researchers estimate that about 1 in 400 adults in the United States have cirrhosis.
+Researchers believe the actual numbers may be even higher than that because many people with cirrhosis are undiagnosed.
+Many people with early stages of cirrhosis may not be diagnosed because they may be asymptomatic, or have only mild or vague symptoms.

 Who is more likely to develop cirrhosis?